jakewies/jakewiesler.com/content/blog/on-react-hooks.md

 On the afternoon of October 25th I hastily shuffled my work to the side and fired up YouTube, knowing that the ReactConf 2018 keynote was minutes away from starting.
 This would be the first conference keynote I watch live, and I wanted no interruptions.
 As the next two hours began to unfold I realized I was witnessing a significant moment for React.
 An evolution of the library.

-Coming off the heels of a [strong `v16.6.0` release](/blog/whats-new-in-react-16.6.0/), the React core team announced [hooks](https://reactjs.org/docs/hooks-intro.html), a feature proposal that exposes certain capabilities to functional components such as state and lifecycle.
+Coming off the heels of a [strong `v16.6.0` release](/blog/whats-new-in-react-16.6.0/), the React core team announced [hooks](https://reactjs.org/docs/hooks-intro.html), a feature proposal that exposes certain capabilities to function components such as state and lifecycle.
 These capabilities were previously limited to class components.

 You can view the entire keynote along with a follow up talk from [Ryan Florence](https://twitter.com/ryanflorence) in this [YouTube video](https://www.youtube.com/watch?v=dpw9EHDh2bM).
 If you have 90 minutes to kill I encourage you to watch. 👀